This is an experience...

 Mornings are for something you haven't felt in a while.

-You are not there as a medical professional.
 There is no chart.
 No protocol.
-No family member watching you for signs of hope — or waiting for you to screw up.
+No family member watching you for signs of hope — or waiting for you to make a mistake.

-You show up.
-You sit with someone.
-You hold a hand.
-You help where help is needed and you witness where it isn't.
+We show up.
+We may sit with someone.
+We may hold a hand.
+We help where help is needed.
+We witness where help isn't needed — we witness reality.

-The people in these rooms have almost nothing.
+The women, men, and children in these rooms have almost nothing.
 And yet there is a dignity that will stop you cold.
 A lightness you weren't expecting.
 A smile that asks for nothing and gives everything.

 Afternoons are yours.
 Completely.

 The range is intentional.
-You are not seeing one version of Kolkata.
+You are not seeing one version of Calcutta.
 You are moving through its many moods — the way you move through your own.

 You will not have to explain yourself here.

 That is rarer than it sounds.
-Most of us spend our lives slightly translating — editing what we say for people who don't quite understand what the job actually takes.
+Most of us spend our lives slightly translating — editing what we say for people who don't quite understand what our jobs actually take.
 In this group you don't have to do that.
-Everyone already knows.

-What happens in that dynamic — five people, a week, mornings that crack something open — is difficult to describe without sounding like a brochure.
+What happens in that dynamic — five people for 9 days, mornings that crack something open — is difficult to describe without sounding like a brochure.
 So we won't try.
-What we'll say is this: the people you meet here tend to stay in your life.
-Not because the trip manufactured a bond but because shared experience at that depth does something that small talk never can.

 By Thursday you will have had conversations you haven't had with anyone in years.
 Maybe ever.